Comcast, GE Strike a Deal for NBC

 Immelt said in today's statement that NBC had generated an average annual return for GE of about 11%.
 GE is the world's biggest maker of jet engines, locomotives and medical—imaging machines.
 Its power-generation equipment produces about one-third of the world's electricity, and its GE Capital finance arm lends to consumers and companies.

-Advocacy group Free Press in Washington reiterated today that it would ask regulators to block an NBC sale to Comcast because the cable operator would have too much power over what viewers see.
+Opposition to Deal Advocacy group Free Press in Washington reiterated today that it would ask regulators to block an NBC sale to Comcast because the cable operator would have too much power over what viewers see.

 Obama administration regulators have said they will aggressively investigate whether mergers stifle competition.